 Len Vardy: Readings From The Courthouse and Other Poems (2016)

-Previous books by Len include Dances Of Life And Death.
+Previous books by Len include These Poems Become My Song and Dances Of Life and Death.

 Lesley Wing Jan: Write Ways: Modelling Writing Forms, 4th edition (2015)